 This course will explore various aspects of group dynamics such as appreciative intelligence, power, perception, motivation, leadership, and decision-making.
 Critical facets of group functioning are studied and experienced to apply key concepts that are relevant to groups: boundaries, contract, development, cohesiveness, conflict management, and working alliances.
 These concepts are examined in a variety of group settings to help students understand critical events which occur in any type of large or small group.
-3 credits
+Prerequisite: General Pyschology (PSY 101) or Social Psychology (PSY 206).
+3 credits.
+(Cycled)